Click here for our most recent Green Schools’ Newsletter

 What flags do St. Luke’s have so far?

-St. Luke’s have the Litter & Waste flag and also, the flag for Energy.
+St. Luke’s have a Litter & Waste flag, one for Energy, for Water and for Travel.

-How are we decreasing litter, promoting recycling and saving energy in our school and community?
+How are we decreasing litter, promoting recycling, saving energy, water and our carbon footprint in our school and community?

 We have installed push taps to help save water.
-We have a no-wrapper day every week.
 We have litter wardens.
 We check that the lights are turned off and that the doors are closed in every room in the school each break time.
 We have posters and checklists around the school to remind people to turn off lights, to close doors and to turn off electrical equipment.
 We have battery recycling boxes so you can recycle your used batteries.
-We have ‘Energy Hours’ in our school when we cannot use any electricity.
-We had an ‘Energy Action Day’ when we all wore green, used less electricity and learned about the different types of energy and how to save them.
-We listened to speakers from outside the school who know about energy and how to use less of it.
+We use push taps to reduce water use and walk and cycle as much as possible.

 Why is ‘Green Schools’ important?